dbqt/QTPropsManager/README.md

 # QT Props Manager
 A tool to quickly manage simple prop toggles for VRChat Avatar 3.0.

+## Features
+- Quickly add simple props to your VRC Avatar 3.0
+- Automatically generates only one layer in the FX animator using blend trees
+- Automatically generates VRC menu(s) - it adds a paging system if there are too many props
+- Automatically generates VRC parameters (1 bool per prop)
+- Uses no constraints of any kinds
+- Quickly remove all the props that were added with this asset and cleans up animator, VRC menus, and VRC parameters

 ## Installation
 1. Download and add [Animator-As-Code](https://github.com/hai-vr/av3-animator-as-code#install) to your Unity project first.
 2. Download and install the latest version of the unity package for QTPropsManager from the [Releases](https://github.com/dbqt/QTPropsManager/releases).